Import from Evernote

 * **Large notes may fail to import**

-Evernote’s internal links do not contain enough information for UpNote to map them.
+* Evernote internal note links cannot be converted during import because they do not contain enough information for UpNote to identify the target notes.

-* They remain clickable and will open in Evernote.
+* These links will remain clickable and will continue to open in Evernote.<br>

-* **Text colors and highlight colors are removed**\
+* **Text colors and highlight colors are removed by default**

 #### **Tips: Retain Your Evernote Notebook Structure**